Door (Junoon album): Background

-On 26 January 2011, Junoon performed at Lahore University of Management Sciences for United Nations HIV/AIDS campaign.
+On 26 January 2011, Junoon performed at Lahore University of Management Sciences for the United Nations HIV/AIDS campaign.
 On 16 March, the single "Pakistan Humara" in collaboration with Peter Gabriel was dedicated to the Pakistan cricket team playing at the 2011 Cricket World Cup.
 On 18 March, Junoon performed at The College of William & Mary as part of W&M's Asian studies initiative.
 On 23 March, Junoon launched the music video of the single "Pakistan Humara" directed by Asad Pathan.

 On 12 August, in an interview with The Express Tribune Ahmad confirmed that he is set to celebrate Junoon's 20th anniversary with the band's former bassist Brian O'Connell.
 "We are reaching Junoon's 20th anniversary, so I'm excited about more projects coming up regarding that," Ahmad told The Express Tribune.
 Ahmad also confirmed that Junoon's 20th anniversary celebration concert will be held at the Asia Society on 24 September in New York.
 The band also announced that it will release an album to mark two decades of Junoon.
 The album will be featuring Strings, Farhan Saeed, Bilal Khan, Outlandish, Aag, Usman Riaz, Laal's Taimur Rahman, Momina Mustehsan, and Sajid & Zeeshan.
 Shoaib Mansoor will be writing lyrics for the band's anniversary album.

 On 24 September, Junoon celebrated their 20th anniversary by performing a concert at the Asia Society & Museum in New York City.
 It was after 8 years that both Salman Ahmad and Brian O'Connell shared the same stage together to celebrate the band's reunion and anniversary.
 In response to the 20th anniversary of the band, former vocalist, Ali Azmat in an interview with Newsweek Magazine said that he does not want to associate his name with Junoon as there are some personal issues between Salman Ahmad and him.
 Azmat also confirmed that Salman Ahmad invited him to be part of the 20th anniversary reunion concert but he never replied to his emails.
 On 30 September, Junoon performed at the Crowell Concert Hall in Wesleyan University, Middletown, Connecticut, United States and also released the first edition of their 20th anniversary album, Junoon 20.